wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 Read [OWASP Path Traversal](https://owasp.org/www-community/attacks/Path_Traversal) for the `../` escape technique and [Zip Slip](https://snyk.io/research/zip-slip-vulnerability) for the archive-extraction variant of the same flaw.

 Do not accept absolute paths or path fragments from the end user, apart from administrative configuration.
-Where a path fragment must be accepted, build the final path against a fixed base directory, normalise it so `..` elements resolve, and confirm the result is still inside the base directory before using it.
+Where a path fragment must be accepted, build the final path against a fixed base directory, normalize it so `..` elements resolve, and confirm the result is still inside the base directory before using it.

 !!! danger "Approval required"
-    Any component that must accept an absolute path from the end user, outside administrative configuration, must have its use-case and the path-canonicalisation and containment controls protecting it reviewed and approved by the Security and Compliance Team before that component is released.
+    Any component that must accept an absolute path from the end user, outside administrative configuration, must have its use-case and the path-canonicalization and containment controls protecting it reviewed and approved by the Security and Compliance Team before that component is released.

 === "Java stack"

     Resolve untrusted path fragments through the WSO2 `SecurityUtil.resolvePath(baseDir, userPath)` helper.
-It requires `baseDir` to be absolute and `userPath` to be relative, joins and normalises them (`baseDir.resolve(userPath).normalize()`), and throws `IllegalArgumentException` ("User path escapes the base path") when the normalised result does not `startsWith` the base.
+It requires `baseDir` to be absolute and `userPath` to be relative, joins and normalizes them (`baseDir.resolve(userPath).normalize()`), and throws `IllegalArgumentException` ("User path escapes the base path") when the normalized result does not `startsWith` the base.
 Wrap the call in a `try`/`catch` on `IllegalArgumentException` and return an error to the caller.

-    Reject the anti-pattern of building a `File` by string-concatenating user input, e.g. `new File(base + File.separator + userDirectory + File.separator + fileName)` — this never detects a `..` escape.
+    Reject the anti-pattern of building a `File` by string-concatenating user input, e.g. `new File(base + File.separator + userDirectory + File.separator + fileName)`, which never detects a `..` escape.
 Where symlinks must not be followed, use `Path.toRealPath(LinkOption.NOFOLLOW_LINKS)` and apply the same boundary check.

 === "Go stack"